 After extensive research, I discovered that there were still a handful of schools that taught the skills of the Old Masters.

 I have followed that dream relentlessly ever since, leaving my teaching job to attend multiple ateliers, or schools that specialize in teaching realistic drawing and painting skills, and opening up my own teaching studio, The School of Atelier Arts, to pay forward the learning my teachers so generously shared with me.

-I’m an art education expert – I’ve taught for many years in classrooms rural and urban, children and adults, North (Manchester, New Hampshire), South (West End, North Carolina), East (Jersey City, New Jersey), and West (Seattle, Washington), and also in England (Bath).
+I’m an art education expert – I’ve taught for many years in classrooms rural and urban, children and adults, North (Harrison, Montana), South (West End, North Carolina), East (Jersey City, New Jersey), and West (Seattle, Washington), and also in England (Bath).
 I am the former Co-President of the Washington Art Education Association.
 I have a degree and licenses in two states that say I’m qualified to teach art.

 And I’m here to tell you that art can be taught.
 Anyone can learn it.
 If you have a knowledgeable teacher at your side to help you recognize the high and low pitches, you can sing in tune in art.

 In this Dept. of Aesthetics Blog, that is exactly what you have – a knowledgeable teacher to guide you through the many notes of seeing like an artist so that you can perceive, experience, and learn from the visual music around you.